samturton2/Interview_prep/README.md

 ## Agile and Scrum potential interview questions
 **What is Agile?**
+Agile is essentially a methodology of delivering a product, which ensures fast, accurate and continuous delivery.
+It has 4 values to go by:
+  - Individuals and interactions over processes and tools
+  - Working software over comprehensive documentation
+  - Customer collaboration over contract negotiation
+  - Responding to change over following a plan

 **What is Scrum?**
+Scrum is a framework used to deliver the Agile methodology.
+- It involves (artifacts)- product backlog, sprint backlog, burn-down sprint chart, and increments.
+- Implemented using (ceremonies)- Sprint planning, Daily scrum, Sprint review, Sprint retrospective.

 **What is the difference between agile and scrum?**
+- Scrum is a framework used to deliver the Agile methodology.

 **What are the 3 amigos?**
+- Buisness - What problem are we trying to solve?
+- Development - How might we build a solution to that problem?
+- Testing - What might happen?

 **Persona?**
+A persona is used to develop a deeper awareness of the users of the end product.
+It is a detailed real/hypothetical descripetion of a typical end user of the product the team is developing.
+It can help improve the value and integrity of the final product, as it helps determine what to include.

 **What are Scrum roles, Artifacts, Event roles, Sprint?**
+The scrum roles include:
+- Product owner (in charge of product backlog)
+- Scrum master (coach to development team and helps realise user stories)
+- Development team (do the work to deliver each increment) The Artifacts of scrum as described before are the main stages that make up a scrum framework.
+Event Roles: The sprint planning requires all 3 scrum roles; the daily scrum involves only the development team (others can attend); the sprint review is attended by the entire scrum team, along with any stakeholders and senior managers (diverse feedback essential); sprint retrospect focus on the process, and involve the entire scrum team (product owner optional).
+The development of the product is broken down into increments.
+A sprint is a process undergone to realise each increment.
+It typically lasts no more than a month.
+A new sprint is started after the completion of the previous sprint.

 **V-Model, Agile, Waterfall - difference between them and use cases?**
+V - model and waterfall each dont start a next phase untill the previous one is completed, and end with a completed product.
+Agile develops a minimal viable product, and iterates on that product to improve it.
+The difference between V-model and waterfall, is that each stage is tested as its completed, where as the waterfall method only allows for testing after the development activities are completed.
+Use Cases:
+- Waterfall
+  - S - Projects where the functionality cannot be delivered in pieces
+  - T - Need to deliver a product that doesnt need updates
+  - A - Use waterfall to deliver a well defined completed and tested products
+  - R - Product produced not needing updates
+- V-method
+  - S - Product well defined, with clear design specifications, strict deadline
+  - T - Produce the finished product in time and accurately
+  - A - V-model implemented to complete the process, with validation and verification of each stage done once completed
+  - R - Product delivered on time with testing done to ensure a completed product.
+- Agile
+  - S - The customer needs cannot be defined upfront
+  - T - Need to deliver a product and work out customer needs from there
+  - A - Agile method implemented
+  - R - First product produced quickly, customer needs better defined, product keeps getting updated as customer needs better defined

 **Restrospective, Starfish Retrospective, Root cause?**
+In terms of Scrum, the sprint retrospective focusses on the improvement of the processes carried out in that sprint.
+Different to the sprint review, which focusses on the product produced.
+The starfish retrospective defines 5 clear points to focus on in the retrospective:
+  - What to start doing
+  - What to stop doing
+  - What to keep doing
+  - What to do more of
+  - What to do less of
+Root cause analysis is the technique used by project managers and all professionals to spot the challenges a program should tackle to meet its target.
+The reason it is important is that the visible aspects of a specific issue might not be the root cause, and wou will need to dig deeper to find the problems contributing to this issue, and find their root cause.

 ## SQL potential interview questions
 **What is a foreign key?**